 Cash needs for acquisitions have historically been financed with our GS/BIP Credit Facility and cash generated from operations.
 Our ability to utilize the GS/BIP Credit Facility to fund operations depends upon Adjusted EBITDA and compliance with covenants of the GS/BIP Credit Facility.
-We expect to continue to be subject to financial covenants under the Term and Revolver Credit Facility.
 Cash needs for inventory have historically been financed with our Inventory Financing Facility.
 Our ability to fund inventory purchases and operations depends on the collateral levels and our compliance with the covenants of the Inventory Financing Facility.
 As of June 30, 2019, we were in compliance with all covenants under the GS/BIP Credit Facility and the Inventory Financing Facility.